What are the building blocks of DNA called?

 Prepare for the Natural Science 2 (NAS 2) Exam with detailed quizzes, flashcards, and multiple-choice questions.
 Each question includes hints and explanations to enhance understanding and readiness.

-Nucleotides are the fundamental building blocks of DNA.
-Each nucleotide consists of three components: a phosphate group, a sugar molecule (specifically deoxyribose in the case of DNA), and a nitrogenous base (which can be adenine, thymine, cytosine, or guanine).
-These nucleotides connect in long chains to form the DNA molecule, with the specific sequence of the nitrogenous bases encoding genetic information.
+The building blocks of DNA are called nucleotides, which are essential components of the DNA structure.
+Each nucleotide is composed of three parts: a phosphate group, a five-carbon sugar (deoxyribose in the case of DNA), and a nitrogenous base (which can be adenine, thymine, cytosine, or guanine).
+These nucleotides link together to form long chains, establishing the double helix structure that characterizes DNA.

 Subscribe